codecentric/coolock/README.md

 library.
 For a list of supported coordination backends see [here](https://docs.openstack.org/developer/tooz/compatibility.html#locking).

-The tooz library is just an abstraction layer, depending on the used backend you need to install additional python libraries.
+The Tooz library is just an abstraction layer for different coordination backends.
+Depending on the used backend you may need to install additional python libraries.
+At the time of writing the following lock backends can be
-At the time of writing the following lock backends can be used:
+used:

 |Backend|Required Python PyPi Package(s)|
 |:---    |:---                            |